Nani (actor): Breakthrough and commercial fluctuations (2011–2014)

 His first release in 2011, Ala Modalaindi, was a romantic comedy written and directed by Nandini Reddy, where he was cast opposite Nithya Menen.
 Nani's performance in the film received positive reviews, with critics noting that he was "completely natural" and "living [his] role".
 The film was a blockbuster at the box office.
 Simultaneously he did a Tamil film, Veppam, which marked his debut in Tamil cinema.
 Veppam received mixed reviews, but Nani was appreciated, The Times of India critic called his debut "confident", while Sify called his performance "riveting".
 It was dubbed into Telugu as Sega.
-Both the versions were box-office failures.
+Both versions were box-office failures.
 Nani's final release of the year was Pilla Zamindar, which opened to mostly positive reviews from critics, and Nani's performance as a spoilt-brat-turned-leader was well appreciated.
 Radhika Rajamani stated "It is Nani's show all the way.
 He lives up to the role and is able to portray the kaleidoscope of emotions demanded of him."
 IndiaGlitz wrote, "Performance-wise, Nani delivers a matured output in the second half as a youth in self-introspecting and self-correcting mode."
 The film was a hit at the box office, prompting a Tamil dubbed release under the title Jameen.